-If the amount of consideration from a customer contract is variable, an entity is required to evaluate whether the cumulative amount of revenue recognised should be constrained.
-The objective of the constraint is for an entity to recognise revenue only to the extent that it is highly probable that there will not be a significant reversal (ie significant downward adjustment) when the uncertainty about the variable consideration resolves.
+When the consideration in a customer contract includes an amount that is variable, an entity is required to evaluate whether the amount of variable consideration included in the transaction price needs to be constrained.
+The objective of the constraint is to ensure that an entity recognises revenue only to the extent it is highly probable there will not be a significant reversal of revenue when the related uncertainty resolves.